A Real Look Inside Nutrafol®

 For what it’s worth, of the people with whom I’ve worked who are/were taking Nutrafol, 100% had no idea the study was done on a population group that didn’t represent them.
 That’s a problem.

-Con #2: Nutrafol® conducted two clinical trials, but only published the results of one trial.
+Con #2: Nutrafol® conducted multiple clinical trials, but not all results have been published

-During our research on Nutrafol’s clinical trials, we came across two registered completed trials on their Core product.
+During our research on Nutrafol’s clinical trials in 2020, we came across two registered completed trials on their Core product.
 One was completed by the Ablon Skin Institute (the one we referenced above); one was completed by the Sadick Research Group.

 Nutrafol’s registered clinical trials on clinicaltrials.gov